ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/dimensions.md

 dimension.

-**If a column groups or identifies a sub-set of the population that your cube describes, then it is a dimension.** Care should be taken when deciding whether a column represents a dimension or an attribute.
+**If a column groups or identifies a sub-set of the population that your cube describes, then it is a dimension.** Care should be taken when deciding whether a column represents a dimension or an [attribute](./attributes.md).
 Attributes describe the observed value and **should not** identify a sub-set of your cube's population.

 Referring to the table above, `Year` and `Region` are the dimensions that partition the population into sub-sets.
-That is, `Year` and `Region` respectively identify the time period and geographic area to which the observed `Value` relates.
+That is, `Year` and `Region` respectively identify the time period and geographic area to which the observed value relates.

 ## Basic configuration